robliberti/aws-terraform-ansible-1/README.md

 ## Terraform Design

-Terraform is organized into **small, composable modules**, with a thin root module responsible only for wiring and variable assignment.
+Terraform is organized into **small, composable modules**, with a thin root module responsible only for wiring and variables.

 ```
 terraform-basic/